rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 _() / _()
 ```

 I decided to narrow the focus of this note.
-I will focus only on semantic narrowing rules around the `===` operator.
+We only will look at the semantic narrowing rules around the `===` operator.
 As we will see, this one alone will expose a lot of the underlying complexity.

-In this note, the narrative will try to ran away from me.
-Talking about compiler complexity and uncovering compilation issues will get tangled together.
-TypeScript comes with:

-* type support for OO features
-* structural subtyping
-* additional semantic rules for a selected set of JS operators

-All 3 are complex and intertwined.
-This note will try to focus on the last two bullets and how they relate to the `===` operator.
-I will try to demonstrate the complexity behind subtyping and the complexity of supporting ad-hoc semantics for the operators.
-I would have been much simpler if `===` was just a function with two parameters, returning a boolean.
-In TS, it is not.

 ### `===` semantics, rejected overlap